Monitor Azure Event Hubs

 You can analyze metrics for Azure Event Hubs, along with metrics from other Azure services, by selecting Metrics from the Azure Monitor section on the home page for your Event Hubs namespace.
-See Getting started with Azure Metrics Explorer for details on using this tool.
+See Analyze metrics with Azure Monitor metrics explorer for details on using this tool.
 For a list of the platform metrics collected, see Monitoring Azure Event Hubs data reference metrics.

 For reference, you can see a list of all resource metrics supported in Azure Monitor.

 Azure Monitor metrics data is available for 90 days.
 However, when creating charts only 30 days can be visualized.
 For example, if you want to visualize a 90 day period, you must break it into three charts of 30 days within the 90 day period.

 For metrics that support dimensions, you can apply filters using a dimension value.
 For example, add a filter with

 EntityName set to the name of an event hub.
 You can also split a metric by dimension to visualize how different segments of the metric compare with each other.
 For more information of filtering and splitting, see Advanced features of Azure Monitor.